kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 ## FAQ

-**Q**: What is Kagi’s stance about using LLMs in search?
+**Q**: What is Kagi’s stance about using LLMs in search?\
-**A**: We are continue to relentlessly focus on the core search experience and build thoughtfully integrated features on top of it.
+**A**: We continue to relentlessly focus on the core search experience and build thoughtfully integrated features on top of it.
 Read more about it in our [AI Integration Philosophy](../why-kagi/ai-philosophy.md) page.